+'''

 create_generated_clock

 -name clockName [-add]] | {clockObject}

 -source masterPinName

 [-master_clock clockName]

 [-divide_by integer | -multiply_by integer [-duty_cycle value]]

 [-invert]

 [-edges {edgeList}]

 [-edge_shift {edgeShiftList}]

 [-combinational]

 [-disable]

 [-comment commentString]

+'''

 -name clockName Specifies the name of the generated clock.
 If this option is not used, the clock gets the name of the first clock source specified in the -source option (clockObject).
 If you specify the -add option, you must use the -name option and the clocks with the same source must have different names. -add Specifies whether to add this clock to the existing clock or to overwrite it.
 Use this option when multiple generated clocks must be specified on the same source, because multiple clocks fan into the master pin.
 Ideally, one generated clock must be specified for each clock that fans into the master pin.
 If you specify this option, you must also use the -name and -master_clock options. clockObject The first clock source specified in the -source option in the absence of clockName .
 Clocks can be defined on pins, ports, and nets.
-The FPGA synthesis tools support nets and instances, where instances have only one output. -source masterPinName Specifies the master clock pin, which is either a master clock source pin or a fanout pin of the master clock driving the generated clock definition pin.
+The FPGA synthesis tools support nets and instances, where instances have only one output (for example, BUFGs). -source masterPinName Specifies the master clock pin, which is either a master clock source pin or a fanout pin of the master clock driving the generated clock definition pin.
 The clock waveform at the master pin is used for deriving the generated clock waveform.

 -master_clock clockName Specifies the master clock to be used for this generated clock, when multiple clocks fan into the master pin. -divide_by integer Specifies the frequency division factor.
 If the divideFactor value is 2, the generated clock period is twice as long as the master clock period. -multiply_by integer Specifies the frequency multiplication factor.
 If the multiplyFactor value is 3 , the generated clock period is one-third as long as the master clock period. -duty_cycle percent Specifies the duty cycle, as a percentage, if frequency multiplication is used.
-Duty cycle is the high pulse width. -invert Inverts the generated clock signal (in the case of frequency multiplication and division). -edges edgeList Specifies a list of integers that represents edges from the source clock that are to form the edges of the generated clock.
+Duty cycle is the high pulse width.
+Note: This option is valid only when used with the -multiply_by option. -invert Inverts the generated clock signal (in the case of frequency multiplication and division). -edges edgeList Specifies a list of integers that represents edges from the source clock that are to form the edges of the generated clock.
 The edges are interpreted as alternating rising and falling edges and each edge must not be less than its previous edge.
 The number of edges must be an odd number and not less than 3 to make one full clock cycle of the generated clock waveform.
 For example, 1 represents the first source edge, 2 represents the second source edge, and so on. -edge_shift edgeShiftList Specifies a list of floating point numbers that represents the amount of shift, in nanoseconds, that the specified edges are to undergo to yield the final generated clock waveform.
 The number of edge shifts specified must be equal to the number of edges specified.
 The values can be positive or negative; positive indicating a shift later in time, while negative indicates a shift earlier in time.
 For example, 1 indicates that the corresponding edge is to be shifted by one library time unit. -combinational The source latency paths for this type of generated clock only includes the logic where the master clock propagates.
-The source latency paths do not flow through sequential element clock pins, transparent latch data pins, or source pins of other generated clocks. -disable Disables the constraint. -comment textString Allows the command to accept a comment string.
-The tool honors the annotation and preserves it with the object so that the exact string is written out when the constraint is written out.
-The comment remains intact through the synthesis, place- and-route, and timing-analysis flows.
+The source latency paths do not flow through sequential element clock pins, transparent latch data pins, or source pins of other generated clocks. -disable Disables the constraint.